serai-dex/serai/docs/protocol/Validator Sets.md

 outbound transfers, until the end of the grace period, at which point they're no longer eligible to receive coins and they forward all of their coins to the new set of keys.
-It is only then that validators in the previous instance of the set, yet not the current instance, may deallocate their bond.
+It is only then that validators in the previous instance of the set, yet not the current instance, may unbond their stake.

 ### Vote (message)